sun

 Temple of the Sacred Tooth Relic, Kandy

 Kandy isn't just Sri Lanka's cultural capital, it's the beating heart of Buddhism in the country.
-The Temple of the Sacred Tooth Relic, or Sri Dalada Maligawa, houses what Buddhists believe is a tooth of the Buddha himself.
+The Temple of the Sacred Tooth Relic, also called Sri Dalada Maligawa, keeps a tooth.
+Buddhists believe the tooth belonged to the Buddha.
 The temple complex is gorgeous, with its traditional Kandyan architecture and peaceful lake setting.

 Polonnaruwa Ancient City

 If Sigiriya leaves a strong impression, Polonnaruwa will deepen your appreciation of Sri Lanka’s ancient heritage.
-As you explore this vast archaeological site, once the island’s capital between the 11th and 13th centuries, you’ll find an entire medieval city preserved in remarkable detail.
+As you explore this large archaeological site, you will see a medieval city.
+The island’s capital stood there from the 11th to the 13th centuries.
+It is preserved in remarkable detail.

-Cycling is the ideal way to navigate the expansive grounds, allowing you to pause at key highlights such as Gal Vihara, where four impressive Buddha statues are carved directly into granite, including a standing figure over seven meters tall.
+Cycling is an ideal way to explore the expansive grounds.
+You can stop at key highlights like Gal Vihara.
+There, artisans carved four impressive Buddha statues into granite.
+One is a standing figure over seven meters tall.

 These sites are incredible, but even better with a guide.
 Explore our Sri Lanka tours and start planning your adventure.